bryonbaker/maas-gitops/README.md

 - Nothing gets scheduled after machine-set applied: ensure kubelet/provisioning on newly provisioned nodes is healthy and node objects join the cluster.
 - RBAC or permission denied errors: inspect `components/apps/platform/maas/base/rbac.yaml` and adjust the cluster role bindings for ArgoCD or the agent applying manifests.
-- App not reachable: check Service/Ingress and any MetalLB or load-balancer implementation.
-For bare-metal, you need a load-balancing solution or an ingress controller that can work with your network.
+- App not reachable: check Service/Ingress and any modelLB or load-balancer implementation.
+For bare-model, you need a load-balancing solution or an ingress controller that can work with your network.

 Safety and cautions
 -------------------